CollaboRateMgmt/CollaboRate/README.md

   - Reduce office cost.
 Or, end it altogether.
   - Employees can work for many projects and organizations at the same time.
 Organizations will not have security or productivity concerns.

-# Detailed benefits for customers of IT services
+# Detailed Benefits for Customers of IT Services
   - Faster time to completion
   - Reduced financial risk
   - Fair and accurate project cost
   - Superior code, documentation and design quality

-# The Process, and how it works
+# The Process, and How it Works
 The process solves 5 pain areas of desk-job industries especially IT, in novel ways:
 - Share work among many
 - Fair financials